-In the Previous post, We have discussed about creating NSX logical switches and now workloads have L2 adjacency across IP subnets with the help of VXLAN.
+In the Previous post, We have discussed creating NSX logical switches and now workloads have L2 adjacency across IP subnets with the help of VXLAN.
 In this post, we are going to enable routing between multiple Logical switches.
-So We will build three-tier application with logical isolation provided by network segments.
+So We will build a three-tier application with logical isolation provided by network segments.
 Before We deploy the Distributed Logical router, Let’s create additional logical switches.
 We have already created a Logical switch called “Web-Tier” in the previous post.
-Now i am going to create two additional Logical switches called “App-Tier” and “DB-Tier”.
+Now I am going to create two additional Logical switches called “App-Tier” and “DB-Tier”.

 You can see the list of Logical switches which are created from Web Client -> Network & Security -> Logical Switches

 Deploying NSX Distributed Logical Router (DLR):

 NSX for vSphere provides L3 routing without leaving the hypervisor Known as the Distributed Logical Router.
 This advancement sees routing occur within the kernel of each host allowing the routing data plane distributed across the NSX enabled domain.
 The distributed routing capability in the NSX platform provides an optimized and scalable way of handling East-West traffic within a data center.
 East-West traffic is a communication between the virtual machine or a resource within the datacenter.